ye-eun-park/ucalgary-psycgrad-stats/README.md

 # ucalgary-psycgrad-stats
-University of Calgary Statistics course for Psychology graduate students
+Statistics course for Psychology graduate students at University of Calgary